outlaws42/weather-kiosk/README.md

 ### settings.py
  The zip code is only used to insert into the database.
-You can find the pws code for your area by going to https://www.wunderground.com/ and then search location by zip code or city. click the change link, there will be a list of possible weather stations in your area with push pins on a map as well.
-In parenthesis will be the pws code.
-You can get a api key from https://www.wunderground.com/weather/api/
+You can find the pws code for your area by going to https://www.wunderground.com/ and then search location by zip code or city.

 ```
 #! /usr/bin/env python3

 # -*- coding: utf-8 -*-
-key = 'your_weather_underground_api_key'
 pws = 'pws_for_your_location'
 zip_code = 'your_zip_code'
 icon_path = 'Images/65'